riman7/learning_nodejs_with_express/README.md

 ### Execuation order:
 First of all, all synchronous tasks are executed.
-Then, nextTick queue and then Promise queue.
-After that Event Loop starts.
+Then,[Micro tasks(nextTick and Promise)] nextTick queue and then Promise queue.
+After that Event Loop [Macro Tasks] starts.
  Event Loop is composed of the following six phases, which are repeated for as long as the application still has code that needs to be executed:
 1. ***Timers*** (eg. setTimeout, setInterval(if their timer is finished))
 2. ***I/O Callbacks***